ThoughtWorksInc/DeepLearning.scala/README.md

 Is any sane developer able to tell which catchers will receive the exceptions?

+There are too many concepts about exceptions when you work with `scala.concurrent.Future`.
+You have to remember the different exception handling strategies between `flatMap`, `recover`, `recoverWith` and `onFailure`, and the difference between `scala.concurrent.Future.failed(new Exception)` and `scala.concurrent.future { throw new Exception }`.

 `scala.async` does not make things better, because `scala.async` will [produce compiler errors](https://github.com/scala/async/blob/master/src/test/scala/scala/async/neg/NakedAwait.scala#L104) for every `await` in `try` statements.

-Fortunately, the new `immutable-future` project provides the integrity of exception handling.
-You could get rid of the nonsensical `onFailure`, and just use the normal `try` statements.
+Fortunately, you can get rid of all those concepts if you switch to `immutable-future`.
+There is no `catcher` implicit parameter in `flatMap` or `map` in immutable Futures, nor `onFailure` nor `recover` method at all.
+You just simply `try`, and things get done.
 See [the examples](https://github.com/Atry/immutable-future-test/blob/2.10.x/test/src/test/scala/com/qifun/immutableFuture/test/run/exceptions/ExceptionsSpec.scala#L62) to learn that.

 ### Tail Call Optimization